jeremyhofman/grunt-shrinkpack/README.md

 ## Release History
 0.0.1 - Initial release
 0.0.2 - Updated this README.md file and modified the shrinkpack task registration utilized.
+0.0.3 - Added ShellJS as a dependency
+0.0.4 - Removed requirement that Shrinkpack needed to be globally installed.
+Added environment checking for Darwin vs. Windows environments.
+0.0.5 - Resolved use case where Jenkins could not navigate to the workspace path containing spaces.